Supply chain and shortages

 Shortages can also have an impact on key pharmacy relationships as they can increase conflict between the patient and the pharmacist and the pharmacist and the prescriber.
 For example there could be misconceptions from both patients and prescribers that the problem is due to the pharmacy’s stock management rather than a genuine supply issue.

-The Department of Health, the Association of the British Pharmaceutical Industry and the British Generics Manufacturers Association developed guidelines on the notification and management of stock shortages.
+The Department of Health and Social Care, the Association of the British Pharmaceutical Industry and the British Generics Manufacturers Association developed guidelines on the notification and management of stock shortages.
 These have been in effect since 2007 to improve the monitoring of potential supply problems.
 The links below provide further guidance: